 On Madeline Island making things by hand, functional or beautiful, and many ways both is embedded in the island way.
 From hand-poured candles to jewelry, pottery and ceramics, carvings, paintings, soaps and weavings, islanders are people who are resourceful and creative.

 Madeline Island Candles has been hand-pouring soy wax candles since 2011.
 Container, pillar, travel tins, tealights, votives and wax melts, both scented and unscented available.
-Located a short walk from the ferry dock and open year-round, the store also sells handmade soaps by Artisan Shepard Soaps of Madeline Island and notecards by Katherine Parfet and retro travel posters and prints by Bemused Designs.
+Located a short walk from the ferry dock and open year-round, the store also sells handmade soaps by Lake Superior Soap Company, notecards by Katherine Parfet and retro travel posters and prints by Bemused Designs.

 Turtle Tracks Studio is a working weaving studio, owned and operated by Michele Auger, weaver/painter.
 Studio showcases the island tradition of woven art and paintings in many forms and functions in original custom work.
 Works include rugs of all sizes, pillows, runners, scarves, lamps, wall hangings and painting.
 Open studio the last Friday and Saturday of July.
 Work also for sale at Woods Hall Gallery & Studios.
 For more information call 715-747-3023.